COF-RyLopez/ArcGISPro-GeoParquet-Addin/README.md

 - **Missing ArcGIS Pro SDK Templates?**
 - Ensure you have installed the [ArcGIS Pro SDK for .NET](https://pro.arcgis.com/en/pro-app/latest/sdk/) extension in Visual Studio.
 - **Access Denied or Security Warnings?**
-- If Windows or your organization’s policy blocks add‑ins from unknown publishers, you may need to unblock the .esriAddInX file or add its path to your trusted locations in ArcGIS Pro’s Add-In Manager.
+- If Windows or your organization's policy blocks add‑ins from unknown publishers, you may need to unblock the .esriAddInX file or add its path to your trusted locations in ArcGIS Pro's Add-In Manager.

 ## Why This Add‑in?